UTexas80/splGoldenDeathX/README.md

 ## Conclusion

-The two major uptrends commenced at the beginning of a fiscal year [2011, 2017]
+The two major uptrends in 2011 and 2017 commenced at the beginning of a fiscal year .

+## Caveat

-Caveat: As a side note, to formulate the Crossing Trading Systems, the annualized return and ROI formulas are based upon the 20, 50, 100- and 200-day moving averages.
+As a side note, to formulate the Crossing Trading Systems, the annualized return and ROI formulas are based upon the 20, 50, 100- and 200-day moving averages.
 Hence any dates selected with a start date less than 200 trading days prior to today, i.e., in the range from  `` `r head(tail(index(xtsEMA),200),1)` `` to `` `r Sys.Date()` `` will generate an error.
 I am currently working on a solution.

 If you have any questions, or would like to provide feedback please: [email me](mailto:utexas80@gmail.com)

 Thank you for your time and consideration.
 I hope that you enjoy the site.

-RISKS ASSOCIATED WITH TRADING THE STOCK MARKET
+## RISKS ASSOCIATED WITH TRADING THE STOCK MARKET

 All investments involve risk, and the past performance of a security, industry, sector, market, financial product, trading strategy, or individual’s trading does not guarantee future results or returns.
 Investors are fully responsible for any investment decisions they make.
 Such decisions should be based solely on an evaluation of their financial circumstances, investment objectives, risk tolerance, and liquidity needs.